-FHW is a public benefit entity in accordance with FRS102.
+FHL is a public benefit entity in accordance with FRS102.
 The financial statements are presented in sterling (£).

-The association has adopted the following disclosure exemptions available under FRS102:
+The Association has adopted the following disclosure exemptions available under FRS102:

-- The requirement to present a statement of cashflows and related notes; - Financial instrument disclosures, including: - o categories of financial instruments; - o items of income, expenses, gains or losses relating to financial instruments; and - o exposure to and management of financial risks.
+- the requirement to present a statement of cashflows and related notes; and - financial instrument disclosures, including: - o categories of financial instruments; - o items of income, expenses, gains or losses relating to financial instruments; and - o exposure to and management of financial risks.

-The association is itself a subsidiary company and is exempt from the requirement to prepare Group accounts.
-These financial statements present information about the individual association.
+The Association is itself a subsidiary company and is exempt from the requirement to prepare Group accounts.
+These financial statements present information about the individual company.
 Results are consolidated into the accounts of Futures Housing Group Limited.